sym-cereal/program-analysis-note/README.md

 - [Analyzing Memory Accesses in x86 Executables](https://research.cs.wisc.edu/wpis/papers/cc04.pdf): Introduce **value-set analysis**.
 This analysis uses an abstract domain for representing an over-approximation of the set of values that each data object can hold at each program point.
 - Decompile:
   - [Reverse Compilation Techniques](http://www.phatcode.net/res/228/files/decompilation_thesis.pdf): This book is awesome, all about decompiling from frontend to backend!!!
+  - [TIE: Principled Reverse Engineering of Types in Binary Programs](https://users.ece.cmu.edu/~aavgerin/papers/tie-ndss-2011.pdf): Recover types from a program based on type lattice induction.

+## Some ~~Unuseful~~ Cutting-edge Research

+- [Unleashing MAYHEM on Binary Code](https://users.ece.cmu.edu/~dbrumley/pdf/Cha%20et%20al._2012_Unleashing%20Mayhem%20on%20Binary%20Code.pdf): How to structure a CRS, and new methods on symbolic execution